April Glaspie

 April Catherine Glaspie (born April 26, 1942) is an American former diplomat and senior member of the Foreign Service, best known for her role in the events leading up to the Gulf War.

 Early life

 Glaspie was born in Vancouver, British Columbia, and graduated from Mills College in Oakland, California, in 1963, and from Johns Hopkins University's Paul H. Nitze School of Advanced International Studies in 1965.

 In 1966 Glaspie entered the United States foreign service, where she became an expert on the Middle East.
+In 1969, Glaspie won the Meritorious Honor Award from the State Department.
+She was also the winner of the 1977 Director General's Award for Reporting and as a result her name was inscribed on a permanent plaque in the Department's Foreign Service Lounge.
 After postings in Kuwait, Syria, and Egypt, Glaspie was appointed ambassador to Iraq in 1988.
 She was the first woman to be appointed an American ambassador to an Arab country.
 She had a reputation as a respected Arabist, and her instructions were to broaden cultural and commercial contacts with the Iraqi regime.

 Subsequently, Glaspie was posted to the U.S. Mission to the United Nations in New York City.
 She was later posted to South Africa as Consul general in Cape Town.
 She held this post until her retirement in 2002.